Tanisha-27505/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis Based on tweets during COVID-19 using Twitter
+Sentiment Analysis Based on Covid19 Tweets in which the technology stack used were NLP, BERT pre-trained model, Machine Learning, Streamlit, Data Visualization, Data Extraction,Python.